Ali Raza (cricketer, born 2008)

 Ali Raza (born 18 March 2008) is a Pakistani cricketer, who is a right-arm medium fast bowler.
-He plays for Sialkot in domestic cricket.
+He plays for Sialkot in domestic cricket and the Pakistan national under-19 cricket team.

 Early life

 Raza hails from the city of Nankana Sahib in Punjab.
 As a pre-teen and teenager he underwent training at the Rana Naveed Cricket Academy.

 Youth career

 In the 2024 Under-19 World Cup semi-final, 15-year-old Raza took 4 wickets for 34 against Australia and nearly guided Pakistan to victory.
 The spell marked him out as a future fast-bowling prospect for Pakistan.

+On 21 December 2025, in the final of the 2025 ACC Under-19 Asia Cup against India U-19, which Pakistan U-19 won, Raza took 4/42 in 6.2 overs.

 Domestic and franchise career

 Raza made his List A debut for Water and Power Development Authority on 24 April 2024, against Khan Research Laboratories in the 2024 President's Cup.
 He made his first-class debut for Sialkot on 26 October 2024, against Federally Administered Tribal Areas in the 2024–25 Quaid-e-Azam Trophy.
 He made his Twenty20 debut for Panthers on 8 December 2024, against Dolphins in the 2024–25 Champions T20 Cup.